bboydflo/github-pages-demo/index.md

 ## [](#step-7)Step 7

-Now we need to link the local repository with the empty one from github.
+Now we need to link the local repository with the empty remote one from github.
 Write the following in your terminal

 ```
 git remote add origin https://github.com/{username}/gihub-pages-demo.git
 ```

+> Make sure to replace `{username}` with your own github username!

 ## [](#step-8)Step 8